 Even Betty has to call Rick out on what he just said.

 The second thing is, as you may have figured out from the cover of the book, a love triangle involving Atalanta, Ajax, and Achilles.
 So Ajax has been in the infirmary every since the U-Foes attacked the Mount and Vector left him with radiation burns, and without him around getting jealous whenever anyone so much as looks at her Atalanta has been spending more time with Achilles.
 Specifically, more time in his pants.
 Now, I'm sure you all are wondering the same thing I am: "Wait, aren't the members of the Pantheon related?"
 Yeeeeah, the books never actually address that.
 Another thing nobody mentions is that Achilles had a family that died in the Holocaust, and now he's banging his distant cousin behind his other distant cousin's back?

 Suddenly Bruce starts muttering about receiving a call, then tells Leonard he has to leave.
 Leonard tries to stop him, but his hand goes through Bruce and reveals him to be a hologram.
-Bruce is in fact back at the Mount, as was using the same projector Aggy used with the image of the old man.
+Bruce is in fact back at the Mount, using the same projector Aggy used with the image of the old man.
 And good thing, because he can quickly intervene when Ajax goes on a rampage.
 Well, maybe not so good for Achilles who gets clobbered by Ajax as soon as Bruce and his Gamma aura enter the room, but fuck him.